abedidev/kotlin-android-simple-alarm-app/README.md

 # Simple Alarm

-Simple alarm it's a small and Android app writtem in java.
+Simple alarm it's a small Android app writtem in kotlin.
 It make use of alarm manager, pending intent and BroadcastReceiver to schedule an alarm.
 The alarm will be displayed as custom notification eventually and a custom tone will also be played.

 Features:
 - Schedule an alarm using TimePicker